Streamlined Foreign Offshore Procedures – Quick Facts

 Interested in learning more about the Streamlined Filing Compliance Procedures offered by the IRS?
 Keep reading!

-The IRS OVDP Streamlined Option – Formally Known as the Streamlined Foreign Offshore Procedures – Allows Non-Resident US Taxpayers to Disclose Their Undeclared Foreign Accounts for Zero Penalty
+The IRS Streamlined Option – Formally Known as the Streamlined Foreign Offshore Procedures – Allows Non-Resident US Taxpayers to Avoid All Penalties for Failing to (a) Timely or Completely File FBARs or Forms 3520, 3520-A, 5471, 8865 or 8938 or (b) Report Earnings From Foreign Assets

-On June 18, 2014, the IRS created a new option for non-resident US taxpayers who failed to file FBARs, Form 8938s, or other international asset reporting forms.
-This option, called Streamlined Foreign Offshore Procedures (occasionally referred to by the acronym “SFOP” or “SFP,” allows non-resident US taxpayer who failed to declare their foreign accounts to the IRS, to make a voluntary disclosure without penalty.
+On June 18, 2014, the IRS created a new option for non-resident US taxpayers who failed to file FBARs, Forms 3520, 3520-A, 5471, 8865 or 8938 reporting various foreign assets.
+This option, called Streamlined Foreign Offshore Procedures (occasionally referred to by the acronym “SFOP” or “SFO,” allows certain US persons who (a) spent less than 35 days inside the physical borders of the US in one or more of the last three past-deadline tax years and (b) failed to report certain foreign accounts or assets to the IRS through the above-mentioned Forms, to make a voluntary disclosure without penalty.

 In a nutshell: